d1Ng0/AlmostReality/README.md

 * [Interfacing with UIKit SwiftUI Tutorial](https://developer.apple.com/tutorials/swiftui/interfacing-with-uikit)

 ---

-### RealityKit [with SwiftUI]
+## RealityKit
 <p align="center">
 <img src="/imgs/RealityKit.png"  height="300" class="center">
 </p>

 __ARView__ instance to display rendered 3D graphics to the user.
 A view has a single Scene instance that you access through the read-only scene property.
 To the view’s Scene instance you add one or more AnchorEntity instances that tell the view’s AR session how to tether content to something in the real world.

 With __RealityKit__ everything inside your scene is an __Entity__, and from here you can build everything into your ARView with the use of adding Components.
 If you’ve used SceneKit in the past, Entity is in many ways the new alternative to SCNNode.
 These components can turn your Entity to anything from an Anchor, to a Model or even a spotlight.
+#### Project:
+* `/ARKitSwiftUIDemo`
 #### Reference:
 * [Intro to ARKit 01: Project Setup & ARView - YoutTube
 ](https://www.youtube.com/watch?v=lamIxNozxv4)